ladybug-tools/ladybug-web/analemma-3d/readme.md

 ### Issues

-* Sun itself is shaded
+* Analemmas only drawn correctly in NW lat/lons
+* Typing in lat amd lon in input boxes is broken
 * Sun path band incorrectly positions itself
 	* Tries to be its own algorithm - good for checking errors
 	* Fall back could be to create sun path band from analemma vertices